 This is a particularly nasty disease as it can kill within hours of the first symptoms appearing.
 The tell-tale symptoms are a combination of a blinding headache (light sensitivity), a blotchy rash and a high fever.
 Immunisation protects against the most serious bacterial form of meningitis and the tetravalent vaccine ACWY is recommended for the meningitis belt in Africa by British travel clinics.
 Currently the conjugate vaccines (eg: Nimenrix, Menveo) are superior in protection and prevention of carrier status to the older polysaccharide vaccines and last for five years.

-Although other forms of meningitis exist (usually viral), there are no vaccines for these.
+Although other forms of meningitis (usually viral) exist, there are no vaccines for these.
 Local papers normally report localised outbreaks.
 A severe headache and fever should make you run to a doctor immediately.

-Rabies is carried by all warm blooded mammals (beware the village dogs and small monkeys that are used to being fed in the parks) and is passed on to man through a bite, scratch or even a lick.
+Rabies is carried by all warm-blooded mammals (beware the village dogs and small monkeys that are used to being fed in the parks) and is passed on to humans through a bite, scratch or even a lick.
 You must always assume any animal is rabid as they can often look well but can still be infectious.
 Have a low threshold for seeking medical help as soon as possible after any potential exposure.
-Meanwhile scrub the area that has been contaminated with animal saliva with soap under a running tap or while pouring water from a jug for a good 10–15 minutes.
-The source of the water is not important at this stage but if you do have antiseptic to hand then put this on afterwards.
+Meanwhile, scrub the area that has been contaminated by animal saliva with soap under a running tap or while pouring water from a jug for a good 10–15 minutes.
+The source of the water is not important at this stage, but if you do have antiseptic to hand then put this on afterwards.
 The soap helps stop the rabies virus entering the body and along with an antiseptic will guard against wound infections, including tetanus.

 Tell the doctor if you have had two or more doses of the pre-exposure vaccine, as this will change the treatment you receive.
-If you have had all three doses then you will no longer need to have RIG and will probably only need a couple of doses of vaccine ideally given 3 days apart.
-If you have had two doses of rabies vaccine pre exposure then in most cases you won't need RIG but would still need to get five post-exposure doses of rabies vaccine over about 28 days.
+If you have had all three doses, then you will no longer need to have RIG and will probably only need a couple of doses of vaccine ideally given three days apart.
+If you have had two doses of rabies vaccine pre-exposure, then in most cases you won't need RIG but would still need to get four or five post-exposure doses of rabies vaccine over about 28 days.
+Anyone who is immunosuppressed needs to take specialist advice.
 And remember that, if you do contract rabies, mortality is 100% and death from rabies is probably one of the worst ways to go.

 African ticks are not the rampant disease transmitters they are in the Americas, but they may spread tickbite fever and a few dangerous rarities.
 Tickbite fever is a flu-like illness that can easily be treated with doxycycline, but as there can be some serious complications it is important to visit a doctor.